Typhoon Rita (1972): Impact

 On July 8, a United States Air Force B-52 heading to Vietnam was caught in the circulation of Rita and crashed less than 280 km west of the storm.
 Shortly after the incident, seven aircraft were deployed for search-and-rescue while a Japanese merchant vessel, the Ariake, provided assistance.
 A United States Coast Guard Cutter, Basswood, was also sent to the area.
 Initial reports stated that all six of the aircraft's crew had been spotted amid 3 m swells.
 Of the six crew, one died and the remaining five were rescued by the submarines Barb and Gurnard on July 9.

 Southwestern South Korea was the last area significantly impacted by the typhoon.
-There, heavy rains and high winds resulted up to 33 fatalities.
+There, heavy rains and high winds resulted in up to 33 fatalities.
 More than 200 buildings and 50 boats were destroyed as well.

 Philippines

 Although Rita remained well away from the Philippines, its tremendous circulation enhanced the southwest monsoon over Luzon for several days, particularly on July 17.
 Already suffering from floods caused by Typhoon Susan days earlier, which killed at least 20 people, prolonged heavy rains resulted in one of the worst flood disasters for the region.
 In a 24‑hour span, 18.86 in of rain fell in Baguio.
 Newspaper reports regarded it as the worst flooding since World War II, with 14 provinces along a 320 km swath north of Manila affected.
 Hundreds of towns and villages across Luzon were isolated by rising waters.
 Particularly hard hit were Pampanga and Tarlac provinces which were almost entirely flooded by the torrential rains and a series of dam and dike failures.
 Helicopters and amphibious vehicles were deployed to the two provinces in order to evacuate more than 55,000 people in need of aid.
 Across Bulacan and Pampanga, 166 villages were isolated by flood waters and an estimated 50,000 people were at-risk of famine in Pampanga.
 Helicopters from the U.S. Air Force rescued 180 people clinging to treetops in Arayat, Pampanga.

 Between July 18 and 19, 25 people perished in various incidents across Pangasinan province.
 The capital city of Manila was hard-hit as well, with 90% of the area underwater.
 Over a four-day period, 1,174 mm of rain fell in the region, with a record 472 mm falling during the overnight of July 20–21.
 Schools and businesses were shut down for two consecutive days there.
 More than 50 shelters were opened up across Manila and were expected to provide food and housing to 14,000 residents.
 Flooding began to recede on July 22 as rains abated.

 In all, an estimated 242 people died in the floods and damage amounted to more than $445 million.
 By July 20, an estimated one million people were in need of assistance from the disaster and approximately two million were affected.
 Estimates from the Red Cross indicated that more than 500,000 people were homeless.